jackdp/JPPack/Readme.md

 # JPPack

-**A small collection of VCL/LCL components for Delphi 2009 - 10.3 Rio and Lazarus**
+**A collection of VCL/LCL components for Delphi 2009 - 10.4 Sydney and Lazarus**

 - [JPPack](#jppack)
   - [Overview](#overview)